--UC-RECORDS/REPORTING
+DOCUMENT NUMBER-DATE

+08554 AUG 27 ISSI

+PSC-RECORDS/REPORTING

-derive the Invoice Price of No. 2 oil paid by TECO.
-As to lines 1-3 of column M, TECO further argues that for fuel that does not meet contract requirements, TECO may reject the shipment, or accept the shipment and apply a quality adjustment.
+1-9 of column M, TECO further argues that for fuel that does not meet contract requirements, TECO may reject the shipment, or accept the shipment and apply a quality adjustment.
 This, TECO argues, is a pricing term as important as the price itself rendering the rationale to classify relating to price concessions applicable.
-As to lines 1-3 of column N, TECO further argues that the information in this column is as entitled to confidential treatment as the invoice price due to the relatively few times quality or discount adjustments are applied.
+As to lines 1-9 of column N, TECO further argues that the information in this column is as entitled to confidential treatment as the invoice price due to the relatively few times quality or discount adjustments are applied.
 In other words, column N, Effective Purchase Price, will typically equal column H, Invoice Price.
-We find that lines 1-3 of columns H-O on Form 423-1(a) are entitled to confidential classification.
+We find that lines 1-9 of columns H-O on Form 423-1(a) are entitled to confidential classification.

-TECO has requested confidential treatment of lines 1-10 of column G, Effective Purchase Price, on Form 423-2 relating to Electro-Coal Transfer Facility - Big Bend Station, arguing disclosure would impair TECO's efforts to contract for goods or services on favorable terms.
+TECO has requested confidential treatment of lines 1-8 of column G, Effective Purchase Price, on Form 423-2 relating to Electro-Coal Transfer Facility - Big Bend Station, arguing disclosure would impair TECO's efforts to contract for goods or services on favorable terms.
 Additionally, one could ascertain the Total Transportation Charges by subtracting a disclosed Effective Purchase Price, column I, from the Delivered price at the Transfer Facility.
 A competitor with knowledge of the Total Transportation Charges could use that information in conjunction with the published Delivered Price at the Electro-Coal Transfer facility to determine the segmented transportation costs, i.e., the breakdown of transportation charges for river barge transport and for deep water transportation across the Gulf of Mexico from the transfer facility to Tampa.
 TECO argues it is this segmented transportation cost data which is entitled to confidential treatment in that disclosure would adversely affect TECO's future transportation contracts by informing potential bidders of current prices paid for services provided.
-Disclosure of fuel oil prices would indirectly effect bidding suppliers.
+Disclosure of fuel oil prices would indirectly affect bidding suppliers.
 Suppliers would be reluctant to provide significant price concessions to an individual utility if prices were disclosed because other purchasers would seek similar concessions.
 TECO further argues the information would inform other potential suppliers as to the price TECO is willing to pay for coal.
 This would provide present and potential coal suppliers information which could adversely affect TECO's ability to negotiate coal supply agreements.

-TECO requests confidential treatment of lines 1-10 of column H, Total Transport Charges, arguing that their disclosure would also impair its efforts to contract for goods or services on favorable terms because, as discussed above, both columns G and H, if disclosed, will enable competitors to determine segmented transportation charges.
-We find that columns G and H of Form 423-2 which reflect the F.O.B.
+TECO requests confidential treatment of lines 1-8 of column H, Total Transport Charges, on Form 423-2, relating to Electro-Coal Transfer Facility - Big Bend Station, arguing that their disclosure would also impair its efforts to contract for goods or services on favorable terms because, as discussed above, both columns G and H, if disclosed, would enable competitors to determine segmented transportation charges.
+We find that columns G and H of Form

+423-2, relating to Electro-Coal Transfer Facility - Big Bend Station, which reflect the F.O.B.
 Mine Prices resulting from negotiations with unaffiliated third-parties are entitled to confidential treatment.

-TECO requests confidential treatment of lines 1-10 of column H, Original Invoice Price, on Form 423-2(a) relating to Electro-Coal Transfer Facility - Big Bend Station, because disclosure would enable one to subtract that price from the publicly disclosed Delivered Price at the Electro-Coal Transfer Facility and thereby determine the segmented river transportation cost.
-Such disclosure, TECO argues, would impair its efforts to contract for goods or services on favorable terms due to rationale similar to that offered for confidential treatment of column A, Effective Purchase Price, of Form 423-2.
+TECO requests confidential treatment of lines 1-8 of column H, Original Invoice Price, on Form 423-2(a) relating to Electro-Coal Transfer Facility - Big Bend Station, because disclosure would enable one to subtract that price from the publicly disclosed Delivered Price at the Electro-Coal Transfer Facility and thereby determine the segmented river transportation cost.
+Such disclosure, TECO argues, would impair its efforts to contract for goods or services on favorable terms due to rationale similar to that offered for confidential treatment of column O, Effective Purchase Price, of Form 423-2 (Electro-Coal Transfer Facility - Big Bend Station).